JacopoMangiavacchi/SwEL/README.md

 		"var5" : "ko"
 	])

-The String extension checkExpression(), or checkExpression(withVariables:), will return a Bool value with the result of the evaluation if this is formally correct.
+The String extension checkCondition(), or checkCondition(withVariables:), will return a Bool value with the result of the evaluation if this is formally correct.
 It will throws different exceptions according to diffferent syntax error in the string value or variables dictionary.

-## Evaluating numeric expressions inside the AND/OR expression conditions
+## Evaluating numeric expressions inside the AND/OR conditions

 **Warning: This is work in progress**